rearc-data/publish-a-data-product-on-aws-data-exchange/README.md

 The init script also allows an optional `--profile` parameter to be passed in if you wish to use an alternative set of AWS credentials instead of your default profile.

-#### Here is how you can run the init script
+#### Execute the script as follows:
 `./init.sh --s3-bucket "rearc-data-provider" --dataset-name "covid-19-world-cases-deaths-testing" --product-name "COVID-19 - World Confirmed Cases, Deaths, and Testing" --product-id "blank" --region "us-east-1"`

-#### If the optional profile parameter is needed, add the following:
+If the optional profile parameter is needed, add parameter `--profile "rearc-adx-alt"`
-`--profile "rearc-adx-alt"`

-#### At a high-level, init script does following:
+The script does the following:
-- Zips the content of the pre-processing code
+- Zips up contents within the pre-processing folder
-- Moves the pre-processing zip file to S3
+- Copies this pre-processing zip file to S3
-- Creates a dataset on ADX
+- Creates a new dataset on ADX
 - Creates the pre-processing CloudFormation stack
-- Executes the pre-processing Lambda function that acquires the source dataset, copies the dataset to S3 and creates the first revision on ADX
+- Executes the pre-processing Lambda function which acquires the source dataset, copies it to S3 and creates the first revision on ADX
 - Destroys the CloudFormation stack

-#### Publishing the product on ADX
+## 3. Publish the product on ADX
-At this point, dataset and the first revision is fully created on ADX.
-You are now ready to create the new product on ADX.
-Unfortunately, at this point ADX does not provide APIs to programmatically create Products so, you will have to create the product and link the dataset manually using AWS console.
-Once, the product is created, grab the `Product ID` from ADX console and re-run the pre-processing CloudFormation stack by passing all necessary parameters including the product id.
-Once the CloudFormation stack is successfully created, based on the CloudWatch scheduled rules, pre-processing Lambda function will automatically create new dataset revisions and publish it to ADX.
+At this point, dataset and the first revision is available on ADX for us to create a product.
+Currently, ADX does not provide APIs to create Products; hence we will have to create a product and link it to the dataset manually using the AWS console.

+Once the product is created, copy the `Product ID` from ADX console and re-run the pre-processing CloudFormation stack by passing all necessary parameters including the product id.
+Once the CloudFormation stack is successfully created, based on the CloudWatch Scheduled Events rule, pre-processing Lambda function will automatically create new dataset revisions and publish it to ADX!

 ## Contact/Support Information
-- If you find any issues or have enhancements with this product, open up a GitHub [issue](https://github.com/rearc-data/publish-a-data-product-on-aws-data-exchange/issues) and we will gladly take a look at it.
+- If you find any issues or have enhancements to this process, please open a GitHub [issue](https://github.com/rearc-data/publish-a-data-product-on-aws-data-exchange/issues) and we will gladly take a look at it.
 Better yet, submit a pull request.
 Any contributions you make are greatly appreciated :heart:.
-- If you are interested in any other open datasets, please create a request on our project board [here](https://github.com/rearc-data/covid-datasets-aws-data-exchange/projects/1).
+- If you are looking for specific open datasets currently not available on ADX, please submit a request on our project board [here](https://github.com/rearc-data/covid-datasets-aws-data-exchange/projects/1).
 - If you have any other questions or feedback, send us an email at data@rearc.io.

 ## About Rearc